 Step 1- To go to Recovery Mode on Samsung’s Android Phones press the “Volume Up” and “Bixby” buttons together.

 Step 2- Press the “Power button” altogether until the phone vibrates.

 Note: On other Android phones that don’t have a Bixby button.
-When the phone is switched off, Press Power switch and Volume Up button both at once and hold till recovery mode options appear on your phone’s screen on some android device it may show Boot mode tap on it and go to recovery mode.
+When the phone is switched off, press the Power switch and Volume Up button both at once and hold till recovery mode options appear on your phone’s screen on some android devices it may show Boot mode tap on it, and go to recovery mode.

 Step 3- Use the volume key to navigate go to “Wipe data/factory reset” then use the “Power button” to select.
 After you press the power button you will see a screen as shown below with options “Yes” and “No”.